mmcintyre1/its-my-notes/tech_books/clean-architecture.md

 LSP should be extended to the level of architecture.
 Violating substitutability can cause a system's architecture to be polluted with a significant amount of extra mechanisms.

 ### Chapter 10: ISP: Interface Segregation Principle
+_"No client should be forced to depend on methods it does not use."_

+Source code dependencies are often language dependent: in statically typed languages like Java, programmers declare source code dependencies, and changes would force recompile and redeploy.
+In dynamically typed languages like Python and Ruby, these dependencies are inferred at runtime and thus allow more flexible and loosely coupled systems to be created.

+ISP still has architectural ramifications, however: imagine System S implementing Framework F on top of Database D. Changes to Framework F, even if System S doesn't use them, might require redeploys to Database D and System S.

+### Chapter 11: DIP: The Dependency Inversion Principle
+_"The most flexible systems are those in which source code dependencies only refer to abstractions, not concretions."_

+While we can't completely avoid relying on concretions (`String` in Java, for example), we should be worried about _volatile_ concrete elements, those subject to frequent change.
+We can rely on stable abstractions and reduce the volatility of interfaces by adding functionality to implementations without making changes to interfaces.

+This boils down to a specific set of coding practices:
+- **Don't refer to volatile concrete classes** - refer to abstract classes instead
+- **Don't derive from volatile concrete classes** - corollary of previous rule
+- **Don't override concrete functions** - concrete functions require source code dependencies, and overriding them does not eliminate those dependencies, you inherit them
+- **Never mention the name of anything concrete and volatile** - a restatement of the principle itself

+We use _Factories_ to manage the dependency and create the class.
+This allows us to separate the system into two components, one concrete, the other abstract.

+#### Summary
+{: .no_toc }
+DIP is the most visible organizing principle in architecture diagrams, and the separation between concrete and abstract will inform all diagrams.
+The _Dependency Rule_ is the way in which dependencies cross from concrete to more abstract in a single direction.

+## Part IV: Component Principles

+### Chapter 12: Components
+**Components are the units of deployment.** jar files in java, gem files in Ruby, DLL in .NET.
+In compiled languages, they are aggregation of binary files, and in interpreted languages they are aggregations of source files.

+Well-designed components retain the ability to be independently deployable and thus independently developable.